eove/orca/docs/story/afterword.md

 ### Creating a report and signing it

 This is the necessary step to make the next ceremony easier and secure.
+It is the building block for an audit trail.
 See previous section about verifying the previous report See chapters [Is this for real?](./story/verify-workflow.md) and [Verifiable Operating System](./story/verifiable-os.md)